rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 # Google Analytics 4

 [Google Analytics 4](https://analytics.google.com/) (formerly known as "App + Web") is a new Google Analytics property, with different instrumentation and reports than the Universal Analytics properties.
-Google Analytics 4 (GA4) can be used for a websites, apps, or both together - whereas Universal Analytics properties only support websites.
+Google Analytics 4 can be used for a websites, apps, or both together - whereas Universal Analytics properties only support websites.

 RudderStack supports the `gtag` way of tagging in websites.

 ## Getting Started

-To enable sending data to **GA4**, you will first need to add it as a destination to the source from which you are sending your event data.
-Once the destination is enabled, events from RudderStack will start flowing to GA4.
+To enable sending data to **Google Analytics 4**, you will first need to add it as a destination to the source from which you are sending your event data.
+Once the destination is enabled, events from RudderStack will start flowing to Google Analytics 4.

-Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by GA4, by referring to the table below:
+Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by Google Analytics 4, by referring to the table below:

 | **Connection Mode** | Web | Mobile | Server |
 | :--- | :--- | :--- | :--- |